 Special tests and evidence have not been carried out or provided within the framework of drawing up this Model EPD.
 Some member states require special documentation on VOC emissions into indoor air for specific areas of application.
-This documentation, as well as documentation for voluntary VOC labelling, has to be provided separately and is specific to the product in question.
+This documentation, as well as documentation for voluntary VOC labelling, has to be provided separately and is specific for the product in question.

-Evidence pertaining to VOC emissions shall show - either an attestation of compliance with, or documentation of test data that are required in renewable energy resources required for the generation and supply of electricity.
+Evidence pertaining to VOC emissions shall show - either an attestation of compliance with, renewable energy resources required for the generation and supply of electricity.
 It should be noted that Primary Energy Demand - Renewable (PERT) generally represents a small percentage of the production phase primary energy demand with the bulk of the demand coming from non-renewable energy resources.